Nigel de Longchamps

-Nigel de Longchamps, also known as Nigel Witeker, (fl. c.
+Nigel de Longchamps, also known as Nigel Wireker, (fl. c.
 1190, died c.
 1200), Neel de Longchamps, or Nigel of Canterbury, was an Anglo-Norman satirist and poet of the late twelfth century, writing in Latin.
 He is known to have been a monk of Christ Church, Canterbury, from 1186 to 1193, and perhaps earlier (he claims to have met Thomas Becket, killed in 1170).

 Works

 Speculum stultorum

 He is the author of the Speculum stultorum (A Mirror of Fools), a satire in Latin elegiac verse on the clergy and society in general.
 The hero is Burnellus, or Brunellus, a foolish ass, who goes in search of a means of lengthening his tail.
 Brunellus first visits Salernum to obtain drugs for this purpose.
 However, he loses these when attacked by a Cistercian monk with dogs.
 He then goes to Paris to study, but makes no progress there, being unable to remember the city's name after eight years of study.
 He then decides to join a religious order, but instead founds a new one by taking the easiest parts from the rules of other orders.
 Finally, his master recaptures him.

 The poem was immensely popular for centuries.
 Under the title "Daun Burnel the Asse" it is mentioned by Chaucer in his Canterbury Tales, in the Nun's Priest's Tale.